Classified documents found at Mike Pence's Indiana home, CNN reports

 “Vice President Pence was unaware of the existence of sensitive or classified documents at his personal residence,” Jacob wrote.
 “Vice President Pence understands the high importance of protecting sensitive and classified information and stands ready and willing to cooperate fully with the National Archives and any appropriate inquiry.”

 The classified material was stored in boxes that first went to Pence’s temporary home in Virginia before they were moved to Indiana, according to the sources.
-The boxes were not in a secure area, but once the classified documents were discovered, the sources said they were placed inside a safe located in the house.
+The boxes were not in a secure area, but they were taped up and were not believed to have been opened since they were packed, according to Pence’s attorney.
+Once the classified documents were discovered, the sources said they were placed inside a safe located in the house.

-Pence’s Washington, DC, office was also searched, Pence’s lawyer said, and no classified material or other records covered by the Presidential Records Act was discovered.
+Pence’s Washington, DC, advocacy group office was also searched, Pence’s lawyer said, and no classified material or other records covered by the Presidential Records Act was discovered.

 The news about Pence come as special counsels investigate the handling of classified documents by both Biden and former President Donald Trump.
 The revelations also come amid speculation that Pence is readying for a run at the Republican nomination for president in 2024.